Correcaminos UAT: Reserve teams

-Reserve team that plays in the Liga TDP, the fourth level of the Mexican league system.
+Reserve team that plays in the Tercera División de México, the bottom level of the Mexican league system.

 Notable players

 This list of former players includes those who received international caps while playing for the team, made significant contributions to the team in terms of appearances or goals while playing for the team, or who made significant contributions to the sport either before they played for the team, or after they left.
 It is clearly not yet complete and all inclusive, and additions and refinements will continue to be made over time.